 Their role is to advise on the clinical development of our stem cell therapies and to review and monitor progress with our therapeutic programmes as they progress into and through their clinical development phase.
-Additionally, the Company has established a Scientific Advisory Board (SAB), which is chaired by Dr Mike Owen and comprises nine leading academics and industry executives with a world-class breadth of expertise across the Company’s areas of operation.
+Additionally, the Company has established a Scientific Advisory Board (SAB), which is chaired by Dr Mike Owen and is composed of leading academics and industry executives with a world-class breadth of expertise across the Company’s areas of operation.
 The SAB will provide insight and counsel across ReNeuron’s therapeutic programmes and broader research and development activities.
-Its role is to advise the Company on strategic matters relating to its scientific and commercial agenda: in particular, the future direction of cell therapy, links to academic, regulatory and industrial organisations and relationships with government bodies, the media and the public, both in the UK and internationally.
+Its role is to advise the Company on scientific matters relating to its research and clinical development strategy.
+This includes the future direction of cell therapy, links to academic, regulatory and industrial organisations and relationships with peer companies and government bodies on a global basis.
 The SAB comprises the following members:

 Mike Owen’s career in biotech, the pharmaceutical industry and academia spans almost 40 years.
 He serves as a director of Zealand Pharma, Ossianix Inc, BlinK Biomedical SAS and Avacta plc and, in addition to ReNeuron, is a member of the Scientific Advisory Boards of Kymab Ltd and the CRT Pioneer Fund LP, and the investor advisory board of HS Lifesciences gmbh.
 Dr Owen was formally Senior Vice President for Biopharmaceuticals Research at GlaxoSmithKline where he was responsible for the discovery and development of antibody drugs in multiple therapeutic areas through to successful clinical proof of concept.
 He was also a Founder and Chief Scientific Officer of Kymab Ltd, an antibody based Biotech Company, and for many years held a research position at the Imperial Cancer Research Fund (now CR-UK).
 He is a Fellow of the Academy of Medical Sciences and a member of the European Molecular Biology Organisation.